World Tag Team Championship (WWE, 1971–2010): Reigns

+The final champions The Hart Dynasty (Tyson Kidd (left) and David Hart Smith (right)) with Natalya (center).

 The inaugural champions were Crazy Luke Graham and Tarzan Tyler, who were reported as having defeated Dick the Bruiser and The Sheik in New Orleans on June 3, 1971.
 The record for longest reign was held by Demolition, whose first reign lasted 478 days.
 Three teams tied for a record with shortest reigns.
 Jules Strongbow and Chief Jay Strongbow had their titles taken away shortly after winning them on June 28, 1982 when it was determined that Mr. Fuji, one half of the reigning champions with Mr. Saito, was pinned with a foot on the ropes.
 Owen Hart and Yokozuna lost their titles on September 25, 1995, to the Smoking Gunns shortly after having the titles returned to them.
 On March 19, 2001, Edge and Christian defeated The Hardy Boyz to win the titles only to lose them later that night to The Dudley Boyz.

 The Dudley Boyz held the record for most reigns as a team with eight.
 Edge held the record for overall reigns as an individual with 12, seven with Christian.
 He also won the titles with Hulk Hogan, Chris Benoit, Randy Orton, and Chris Jericho (after the titles were unified).

 The final champions were The Hart Dynasty (David Hart Smith and Tyson Kidd), who won the titles from ShoMiz (Big Show and The Miz) on the April 26, 2010 episode of Raw.
 After the World Tag Team Championship was deactivated, the duo continued to serve as the WWE Tag Team Champions until their loss at Night of Champions on September 19, 2010, to Drew McIntyre and Cody Rhodes.